 This assists the doctors to monitor patients 24*7 which are prone to high risk and to inform & alert their caretakers & relatives in case of an emergency.

-Blockchain technology completely takes all the third party and mediator systems out of equation that are usually involved in fetching and transferring data.
+Blockchain technology completely eliminates the third party and mediator systems out of the equation that is usually involved in fetching and transferring data.

 The absence of this system results in achieving great cost-effectiveness in the healthcare system.

 According to the most recent study made by Global Market Insights Inc, Blockchain technology in the healthcare market size is expected to record a valuation of USD 6.1 billion by 2027.

 Smart contract is nothing but a computer protocol that digitally verifies, facilitates, and enforces the negotiation.

 In healthcare it helps in the development of a consistent rule based process for various organizations to access patient’s data.